Robust self-testing and certified randomness based on chained Bell inequality: Summary and Discussion

+Further, we introduced a self-testing approach based on a swap circuit, which certifies a black-box quantum system by constructing a local isometry to swap its properties with a known reference system, assuming only minimal dimension.
+To bridge the gap between theory and practice, we have performed a rigorous robustness analysis of our swap-circuit self-testing scheme.
+Our robustness analysis focuses on measurement implementation errors, a dominant source of experimental noise, by quantifying the deviation of the certified state from its ideal target.
+Interestingly, if only one party (say, Bob) implements imperfect observables, the self-testing becomes more robust with the increasing number of settings per party.

-Furthermore, as an application of our DI self-testing scheme based on the chained Bell inequality, we demonstrated the generation DI randomness.
+As an application, we demonstrated the generation of DI randomness.
 We have shown that the least achievable randomness in this context is $\mathcal{R}_{\text{min}}$ goes to one for higher values of odd $n$.
-We also demonstrated that for suitable choices of the measurement settings of Alice and Bob provide the maximum randomness $\mathcal{R}_{\text{max}}=2$ for odd values of $n$.
-In addition, we have provided the robustness of our generated randomness in the presence of noise.
+We also demonstrated that for suitable choices of the measurement settings of Alice and Bob, provide the maximum randomness $\mathcal{R}_{\text{max}}=2$ for odd values of $n$.
+To make it more practically relevant, we have provided the robustness of our generated randomness in the presence of noise.

 This DI self-testing protocol featuring an arbitrary number of measurement settings indeed certifies a large set of observables, leading towards a wide range of applications in quantum computation processes.
 Another interesting aspect for future research is the formation of similar Bell inequalities featuring the measurement settings with more than two outcomes, for bipartite or multipartite scenarios, and investigate whether such a protocol can provide useful DI robust self-testing and certification of genuine randomness.
 This calls for further studies.
 Note that the DI self-testing protocols provide a significant advancement in generating a secure key rate.
 Hence, the security analysis of such complex protocols with an increasing number of measurement settings leads to an exciting avenue for future research.